Coboundaries and eigenvalues of finitary S-adic systems: Introduction

 \subsection{Acknowledgements}

-The authors warmly thank Karl Petersen for fruitful discussions around eigenvalues of a one-sided shift and its natural extension, and in particular for providing Proposition \ref{two-one-sided-continuous}, as well as Dominique Perrin for enlightening discussions around one-sided recognizability.
+The authors warmly thank Karl Petersen for fruitful discussions around eigenvalues of a one-sided shift and its natural extension, and in particular for providing Proposition \ref{two-one-sided-continuous}, as well as Dominique Perrin for enlightening discussions around one-sided recognizability and Wolfgang Steiner for discussions on the notion of transition words.
+Finally the authors thank the referees, who helped us to significantly improve the previous version of this paper.
+In particular we thank the second referee for the stronger statement of Corollary \ref{cor:cobham}.
+We also thank the Lorentz center for the fruitful discussions that have taken place during the workshop ``Dynamics on zero-dimensional spaces: new connections".